Ergodic Theory: Nonsingular Transformations: Applications. Connections with other fields

 \section{Applications.
 Connections with other fields}

 In this---final---section we shed light on numerous mathematical sources of nonsingular systems.
-They come from the theory of stochastic processes, random walks, locally compact Cantor systems, horocycle flows on hyperbolic surfaces, von Neumann algebras, statistical mechanics, representation theory for groups and anticommutation relations, etc. We also note that such systems sometimes appear in the context of probability preserving dynamics (see also a criterium of distality in \S\,\ref{Krengel}).
+They come from the theory of stochastic processes, random walks, locally compact Cantor systems, horocycle flows on hyperbolic surfaces, von Neumann algebras, statistical mechanics, representation theory for groups and anticommutation relations, etc. We also note that such systems sometimes appear in the context of probability preserving dynamics (see also a criterium of distality in terms of the Krengel entropy in \S\,\ref{Krengel}).